Go to Derived Symbols

-If the symbol has only one derived symbol, JetBrains Rider navigates to it directly.
+If the symbol has only one derived symbol, JetBrains Rider will navigate to it directly.

 If the symbol has several derived symbols, they will be listed in a drop-down.
 The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following: